iftekharmickey/Port-Hound/README.md

 ## What is KeyboardInterrupt? ##

 `KeyboardInterrupt` exception is generated when the user interrupts the normal execution of a program such as by pressing `Ctrl + C`.

 ## What is socket.gaierror? ##

-gai stands for `getaddrinfo()`.
-The `socket.gaierror` error is generated when the given hostname is invalid such as `' '` instead of `''`. `''` means "all local addresses".
+`gai` stands for `getaddrinfo()`.
+The `socket.gaierror` is generated when the given hostname is invalid such as a `' '` is provided as hostname instead of `''`.

+A `''` means "all local addresses".

 ## What is socket.error? ##